 Under patriarchy, we’ve all absorbed stories about what it is to be a woman.
 Stories which aren’t actually true.
 Patriarchy has defined womanhood in a certain way.
 Until you deconstruct those stories you won’t be free.
 Because you can never be free when your experience of yourself is defined by a system that says you are lesser.

 So you have to do the work.
 The work of liberating yourself from a system that’s built to work against you.

 Also, you’re not free in your interactions with other people.
 For example as a white woman, you’re not relating freely with people of colour if you haven’t deconstructed the way white supremacist thinking is affecting your perception of the world.
 Without taking the time to do that work, you’ll always be unconsciously perpetuating a system that oppresses people of colour and privileges white people.

 Espousing the notion that you see everyone the same and you treat everyone the same, when you haven’t done the work of deconstructing the way systems of oppression operate within you, points only to your intention, not to the reality of the situation.
 It simply cannot reflect the reality of a situation when you’re so steeped – as we all are – in oppressive conditioning that runs so deeply in our psyches.

 So how can you start to deconstruct this conditioning that’s keeping you from being free and from engaging with the rest of the world in a liberated way?
-We’re hosting the Visibility Challenge again soon.
-In that we look at a few different ways that your ability to speak up and be seen and heard is affected by patriarchal conditioning.
+In our visibility course Smash the Patriarchal Mindset we explore a few different ways that your ability to speak up and be seen and heard is affected by patriarchal conditioning.
 It opens your eyes to seeing the conditioning and understanding what to do about it.

 How this conditioning impacts on our children